Glaucoma Management Treatment

 Sacramento Optometrists Talk Glaucoma & Treatment

-Glaucoma is a complicated eye disease that is usually caused by a build-up of pressure in your eyes.
-Although individuals with normal pressure levels can develop glaucoma, it is most common when pressure in the eyes exceeds 22 mm Hg.
-What makes this difficult is people are typically symptom free with mild to moderately elevated pressure yet they could be losing their vision and have not idea its happening.
-Moreover, people can have normal pressure and still develop it.
-Low blood pressure, severe migraine headaches, sleep apnea, Raynaud’s Disease and angina are examples of systemic conditions that increase the risk of glaucoma, especially normal pressure glaucoma.
+Glaucoma is a complicated eye disease usually caused by a build-up of pressure in your eyes.
+Although individuals with normal pressure levels can develop glaucoma, it is most common when the pressure in the eyes exceeds 22 mm Hg.
+What makes glaucoma difficult to detect is people are typically symptom free with mild to moderately elevated pressure, yet they could be losing their vision and have no idea it's happening.
+Low blood pressure, severe migraine headaches, sleep apnea, Raynaud’s Disease, and angina are examples of systemic conditions that increase the risk of glaucoma, especially normal pressure glaucoma.

 • Age